lucasrodes/pyphoon/docs/source/environment.rst

 However, we want our container to have some features:

-*   **Port forwarding:** You might want to run some services from within your container (e.g. jupyter, tensorboard etc.).
-Hence, we will make some ports available from outside the container by using port-forwarding.
-This is done by using the option ``-p`` when creating the Docker container.
+*   **Port forwarding:** We might want to run some services from within your container (e.g. jupyter, tensorboard etc.).
+Hence, we will make sure some ports are available from outside the container by using port-forwarding.
+    This is done by using the option ``-p`` when creating the Docker instance.
 *   **File access:** By default, a Docker container is completely isolated from the outside system.
 However, Docker provides option ``-v`` to enable access from container to files in the host machine.
-This is particularly necessary in our case since the scripts in the Docker container need to access the dataset files.
+This is particularly necessary in our case since the scripts running in the Docker container need to access the dataset files.
 It works as ``-v <host files path>:<accessible from this path in container>``.

-All in all, we create the container using
+All in all, we create our docker instance using:

 ..  code-block:: bash

     nvidia-docker run -it \
     -p <host port>:<container port> \
     -v ~/projects:/root/projects \
-    -v /path/to/digital/typhoon/dataset/:/path/to/digital/typhoon/dataset/in/docker/ \
-    -v /path/to/new/data/:/path/to/digital/new/data/in/docker/ \
+    -v /path/to/the/data/:/path/to/data/in/docker/ \
     -v /host/config:/config \
     --name dlnii lucasrodesg/deepo  bash